 TA BRAMLEY - PROFESSIONAL PHOTOGRAPHER

-Thomas Bramley produced postcards of all the Bailiwick and was based in Guernsey.
+Thomas Bramley produced postcards of all the main islands in the Bailiwick and was based in Guernsey.

 Bramley's arrival date from England and the start of his postcard production is not known by the author, but it has been verified that he produced Guernsey postcards in 1908.